Get off to a good start with this guide offering help and support for breastfeeding.

 - The Breastfeeding Network supporter line in Bengali and Sylheti: 0300 456 2421

 - Bliss is a special-care baby charity that provides vital support and care to premature and sick babies across the UK.

 - The Breastfeeding Network provides breastfeeding support and information.

-- La Leche League offers mother-to-mother support with breastfeeding.
+- La Leche League offers 1-to-1 support with breastfeeding.

-- Lactation Consultants of Great Britain can help you find a lactation consultant near you.
+- Lactation Consultants of Great Britain: find a lactation consultant near you.

 - National Childbirth Trust (NCT) is a charity that provides information and support on all aspects of pregnancy, birth and early parenthood, including breastfeeding.